· Wedding planning · 4 min read

 It’s a wedding, but not that kind of wedding.

-Guest count: 10–20
+- Guest count: 10–20

-Vibe: Magazine-worthy.
+- Vibe: Magazine-worthy.
 Feels like a dinner party that ended in marriage.

-🚗 Mini Wedding
+🚗 What is a Mini Wedding

 A wedding held inside a Morris Mini Minor.
 Celebrant in the passenger seat, couple in the back, maybe the rings in the center console.

-Guest count: Whoever can fit on the roof
+- Guest count: Whoever can fit on the roof

-Vibe: Small.
+- Vibe: Small.
 Classic.
 Slightly cramped.

-💒 Small Wedding
+💒 What is a Small Wedding

 This is what most people mean when they say they’re “keeping it simple.”
 You still want the dress, the kiss, the speeches, the cake — just not the stress of herding 120 people.
 A small wedding hits the sweet spot for celebration and sanity.

-Guest count: 30–50
+- Guest count: 30–50

-Vibe: Joyful and just right.
+- Vibe: Joyful and just right.
 Big enough to party, small enough to enjoy it.

-💒💒 Standard Wedding
+💒💒 What is a Wedding

 The one people expect.
 Ceremony, reception, canapés, plus a playlist that swings from Ed Sheeran to ABBA and back again.
 You need a run sheet.
 You probably need a seating chart.

-Guest count: 50–120
+- Guest count: 4–420

-Vibe: Trad wedding energy.
+- Vibe: Trad wedding energy.
 Reliable, popular, sometimes a bit sweaty.

-💒💒💒 XL Wedding (aka “The Weddinator”)
+💒💒💒 What is a XL Wedding (aka “The Weddinator”)

 This is when your guest list has guests you’ve never met.
 You hire a marquee, three buses, and a backup MC.
 There are cousins, colleagues, and that one uncle who always dances to “Eagle Rock” inappropriately.

-Guest count: 120+
+- Guest count: 120+

-Vibe: Chaos with a champagne fountain.
+- Vibe: Chaos with a champagne fountain.
 Fun if you like noise.

-🛸 Galactic Wedding
+🛸 What is a Galactic Wedding

 Nobody’s really asking for this… but someone’s doing it.
 Think drones, custom cocktails, multiple costume changes, and a twelve-piece funk band flown in from Berlin.
 It’s not just a wedding — it’s a saga.

-Guest count: All of them
+- Guest count: All of them

-Vibe: Massive.
+- Vibe: Massive.
 Mythical.
 Budget: don’t ask.

 What matters most?